 What is Kuan Yin?

-Kuan Yin (also spelled Guan Yin, Kwan Yin) is the bodhisattva of compassion venerated by East Asian Buddhists.
+In Buddhism, Kuan Yin (also spelled Guan Yin, Kwan Yin) is the bodhisattva of compassion venerated by East Asian Buddhists.
 Commonly known as the Goddess of Mercy, Kuan Yin is also revered by Chinese Taoists as an Immortal.
 The name Kuan Yin is short for Kuan Shih Yin (Guan Shi Yin) which means "Observing the Sounds of the World".

 In Japanese, Kuan Yin is called Kannon or more formally Kanzeon; the spelling Kwannon, resulting from an obsolete system of romanization, is sometimes seen.
 In Korean, she is called Kwan-um or Kwan-se-um.
 In Vietnamese, she is called Quan Âm or Quan Thế Âm Bồ Tát.